Filmon97/algorithms-and-data-structures-report/README.md

 # algorithm-and-data-structure-reports
 Simple reports that analyze insertion and quick sort, search tree, red-black tree, connected components and MST Prim.

+The reports are based on three exercises assigned by the Professor.

+Exercise 1:

 Heavily based on *[Introduction to Algorithms Third Edition, published by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.[CLRS]](https://mitpress.mit.edu/books/introduction-algorithms-third-edition)* and *[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu).*
 For the python code i also checked the repository: *[aimacode](https://github.com/aimacode/aima-python).*